ciberado/workshops/eventbridge/README.md

 of the requests is synchronous, keeping resources locked during the whole time.
 Also, a single database engine is taking care of all the tasks related to representing the game state.

-Coupling happens when, for example, representing the current world for one player affects the performance of capturing a fakémon for another one.
+Coupling between code components impacts the **ability to evolve** the software, but code is not the single coupling factor.
+It also happens when, for example, presenting the current world for one player **affects the performance** of capturing a fakémon for another one.

 :::